Robustly estimating heterogeneity in factorial data using Rashomon Partitions: Permissible partitions

-The equivalence between the edges allows us to store partitions efficiently.
+This equivalence allows us to store partitions efficiently.
 If there are $n$ equivalence classes, then there are $2^n$ possible partitions -- we either split or pool across the edges in the $i$-th equivalence class.
 Rather than storing the partition as a set of pools or through a tree data structure, we can reduce the storage and calculation by a logarithmic factor by just keeping track of the hyperplanes induced by splits.
 That is, we can simply store a binary vector of length $n$.
-For interpretability purposes, we can reshape this vector into the $\bSigma \in \{0, 1\}^{M \times (R-2)}$ matrix.
-Here $\Sigma_{mr} = 1$ if and only if feature combinations with level $r$ is pooled with feature combinations with factor $r+1$ in feature $m$.
+For interpretability purposes, we can reshape this vector into the $\bSigma \in \{0, 1\}^{M \times (R-1)}$ matrix.
+Here $\Sigma_{mr} = 1$ if and only if feature combinations with level $r$ are pooled with feature combinations with level $r+1$ in feature $m$.
 We walk through detailed examples in \Cref{appendix:environemnt}.

-Any estimation strategy implicitly takes some stand on partition structure.
-In Appendix \ref{appendix:environemnt}, we discuss permissibility restrictions in the context of several other commonly used models.
-We sketch examples using long/short regression, Lasso, decision trees, causal trees, and treatment variant aggregation.
-These alternative approaches impose permissibility restrictions that are naturally captured by our Hasse diagram topology.

-So far, we assumed all features take on the same number of ordered values, $R$.
 Without loss of generality, we can extend to the case where feature $i$ takes on $R_i$ values such that not all $R_i$ are equal (some entries in the partition matrix will not be defined).
 Henceforth, we consider only permissible partitions and drop the ``permissible'' quantifier unless specifically needed.
-Our paper is modular: one could construct Rashomon Partitions with a different notion of permissibility.